ylin930/ADNI-visualization-project.github.io/index.md

 Bios:

-Ying Lin
+Ying Lin is

-Greta Smith
+Greta Smith is a first-year data science MS candidate.
+Her research interests include data-driven advancement of healthcare and disease management.
+She received her bachelor’s degree in neuroscience from the University of Rochester in 2015.

-Max Wasserman
+Max Wasserman is a first-year computer science PhD candidate.

 ## Data:
 We plan to use data from the Alzheimer's Disease Neuroimagine Initiative.
 More information about this project can be found at http://adni.loni.usc.edu/.